 Faculty who has reason to believe that a student has violated this Code shall meet with the student, inform the student of the suspected violation and document the student's response.
-The faculty member shall then notify the Dean of the College/School of the suspected violation and the student's response to the alleged violation on the form entitled -Report of Academic Misconduct."
+The faculty member shall then notify the Dean of the College/School of the suspected violation and the student's response to the alleged violation on the form entitled "Report of Academic Misconduct."

-A. Cases of undisputed Academic Misconduct by First-Time Offenders

-If a student has admitted to the academic misconduct and has not previously been found guilty of an academic conduct violation at Huston-Tillotson University, the faculty member may request the appropriate Dean's authorization to sanction the student by means of a grading penalty.
+A. Cases of undisputed Academic Misconduct by First-Time Offenders member may request the appropriate Dean's authorization to sanction the student by means of a grading penalty.
 The Dean, at his or her discretion and taking into account the nature of the infraction, may grant written permission to the faculty member to enter into an agreement with the student for a grading penalty, up to and including a failing grade in the course, in lieu of proceedings before the Academic Conduct Committee.
 The faculty member will inform the Dean of the proposed grading penalty.